cs207-SpaceJam/cs207-FinalProject/docs/examples.rst

 :math:`n` and :math:`n+1` iterate used in the 1D example above, and the root to this equation is the solution :math:`\b X_{n+1}` to our original implicit equation.
-The Jacobian :math:`\b J` is hiding inside of :math:`\b D` and we can make it show itself by just performin the multi-variable derivative that is required of the Newton-Raphson method:
+The Jacobian :math:`\b J` is hiding inside of :math:`\b D` and we can make it show itself by just performing the multi-variable derivative that is required of the Newton-Raphson method:

 .. math::